-Other Expense, Net
+Other Income (Expense), Net

-Other expense, net consists primarily of interest expense principally on the note payable under our debt arrangement with PacWest and gains or losses associated with changes in the fair value of contingent liabilities associated with the consummation of specified transactions, including our IPO.
-These expenses are partially offset by interest income earned from our cash and cash equivalents.
+Other income (expense), net consists primarily of interest income earned from our cash and cash equivalents.
+This interest income is partially offset by interest expense principally on the note payable under our debt arrangement with PacWest and gains or losses associated with changes in the fair value of contingent liabilities associated with the consummation of specified transactions, including our IPO.
 Upon completion of our IPO in October 2021, our contingent liability with PacWest and our other contingent derivative liability became due and payable.
 These fees were paid during the fourth quarter of 2021 and as a result, no further gains or losses will be recognized related to those contingent liabilities.